dizzyidyl/AsciiGenerator/README.md

 # Asciify

-Turns a picture into Ascii Art
+Turns a picture into Ascii art

 ## Description

-An in-depth paragraph about your project and overview of use.

-## Getting Started

-### Executing program

-* How to run the program
-* Step-by-step bullets
+Calculates the gray value of an image and turns it into Ascii art in a Windows Forms text box.
+User uploads a picture file and can choose kernel size.

 ## Authors